 Trinidad Moruga Scorpion Peppers

 The Trinidad Moruga Scorpion pepper is fiercely spicy.
 The small, wrinkled peppers look angry, because they are.
 They are known as one of the hottest peppers in the world.

-Most commonly used to make super-spicy hot sauces and powders, Moruga Scorpions are highly sought after.
-They take a long time to fully ripen, often 1-2 months longer than a typical jalapeno.
+They are most commonly used to make super-spicy hot sauces and powders.
+Moruga Scorpions are highly sought after for these uses, and by daredevils, too.
+They take a long time to fully ripen, often 1-2 months longer than a typical jalapeño.

+Trinidad Moruga Scorpion Peppers